Blowin' Your Mind!: Recording and release history

 Morrison does not regard this record as a true album, as Bert Berns compiled and released it without his consent.
 A few months previously, Morrison had carelessly signed a contract that he had not fully studied and it stipulated that he would surrender virtually all control of the material he would record with Bang Records.
-The songs were recorded in March 1967 and had been intended to be released on four separate singles.
-The album jacket became notorious as a model of bad taste, a perception shared widely by Morrison himself.
-It featured a strange swirl of circling brown vines (and drug connotation) surrounding a sweaty looking Morrison.
+The songs were recorded in March 1967, intended to be released on four separate singles.

+Months later, Morrison recorded another batch of songs to fulfill his contract with Bang Records, which were never planned to be released, and were largely nonsensical joke songs.
+This session was widely bootlegged and eventually given an official release in 2017 as part of The Authorized Bang Collection.

+The album jacket's psychedelic design was strongly disliked by Morrison and his fans, who felt it misrepresented his musical style.
 Greil Marcus described it as a "monstrously offensive, super psychedelic far out out-of-sight exploding" design.
 Morrison's then-wife, Janet Planet, said "He never has been, never will be anything approaching a psychedelic user – wants nothing to do with it, wants nothing to do with any drug of any kind".
 As the singer recalls, "I got a call saying it was an album coming out and this is the cover.
 And I saw the cover and I almost threw up, you know."
-Later, after Berns' death, Morrison would express his displeasure on a couple of "nonsense songs" he included on the contractual obligation recording session.
-One was titled "Blow in Your Nose," and another was titled "Nose in Your Blow."